 Intel, Apple, LEGO, Toshiba, Microsoft, Disney, Universal Studios, Logo Computer Systems, Inc., Tom Snyder Productions, Claris, ICT Qatar, Fundacion Omar Dengo (Costa Rica), Alabama Department of Education, Generation YES, Victoria Department of Education, New South Wales Department of Education, Queensland Department of Education, Australian Capital Territory Department of Education, Education Design International, Compaq, One Laptop Per Child, Telefonica (Peru), Fielding-Nair International, and countless schools and school districts around the world.

-[In press] Stager, G. (2021).
-Twenty Things to Do with a Computer + 50: Future Education Visions Inspired by Seymour Papert and Cynthia Solomon’s Seminal Work.
+Stager, G. (2021).
+Twenty Things to Do with a Computer Forward 50: Future Visions of Education Inspired by Seymour Papert and Cynthia Solomon’s Seminal Work.
 Torrance, CA: Constructing Modern Knowledge Press.

 (chapter contributor) Stager, G. (2020).
 Constructing Modern Knowledge: Crafting the Next Generation of Constructionists.
 In N. Holbert, M. Berland, & Y. Kafai (Eds.), Designing Constructionist Futures: The Art, Theory, and Practice of Learning Designs.
 Cambridge, MA: MIT Press.

 (chapter contributor) Minsky, M. (2019).
 Inventive Minds: Marvin Minsky on Education: Cambridge,MA: MIT Press.

 Stager, G. (2019).
 Unsolicited advice on learning, teaching and leadership.
 Melbourne, Australia: Centre for Strategic Education